 It’s worth noting that stock values aren’t intrinsically linked to interest rates by any means, however, there is to some extent, a relatively consistent set amount of money tied up in the markets.
 When one investor makes a profit, the individual who took the opposite side of the trade made a loss, so in real terms the money in the market as a whole stays fairly fixed.
 With this in mind it’s logical to assume that when a lot of investors take their money out of currency, it goes into a different area of the market.
 Whether that be precious metals, the latest tech company, or a new start-up; your job as an investor is to speculate in the areas with the most potential.

-If central banks have quantitative easing measures in place then it’s likely that they are spending on a countries infrastructure in areas such as road building, train lines, bridges and airports.
+If Central Banks have quantitative easing measures in place then it’s likely a Government (providing they are not pocketing the cash for themselves) will be spending on a country's infrastructure in areas such as road building, train lines, bridges and airports.
 This also depends at which stage of a market cycle the economy is in and how likely recession is, but you can certainly look more closely at what is happening specifically in these areas and determine whether they offer an enticing investment opportunity.
-Quantitative easing of this kind tends to happen after a recession has occurred and a government is attempting to kick-start the economy back into growth.
+Quantitative easing of this kind tends to happen after a recession has occurred and a Government is attempting to kick-start the economy back into growth.

 The 11 Market Sectors of an Economy